aspiringsecurity/EMTTR/EHRs/dicom-optimism-marketplace/README.md

 # Optimism NFT Marketplace

-Optimism NFT marketplace for enabling sharing of government assets and service/repair of vehicle assets.
+Optimism NFT marketplace for enabling sharing of government R&D assets and service/repair of medical device assets.
 We are extending and building the nft marketplace using lost and found NFT marketplace example tempalte build on Optimism.

 ---
 ## 🏄‍♂️ Getting Started - IDE Setup + Environment Variables